e.l.f. Beauty Inc. (ELF) Beta Value: Understanding the Market Risk - News Heater

 ELF) stock’s latest price update

 e.l.f.
-Beauty Inc. (NYSE: ELF)’s stock price has decreased by -2.13 compared to its previous closing price of 132.33.
-However, the company has seen a -1.11% decrease in its stock price over the last five trading sessions.
-Barron’s reported on 08/02/23 that E.l.f.’s Earnings Were Stunning.
-CFO Sees More Opportunity for Growth.
+Beauty Inc. (NYSE: ELF)’s stock price has plunge by 5.09relation to previous closing price of 118.42.
+Nevertheless, the company has seen a -3.91% plunge in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-08-21 that Investors interested in Cosmetics stocks are likely familiar with Helen of Troy (HELE) and e.l.f.
+Beauty (ELF).

 ELF’s Market Performance

-ELF’s stock has fallen by -1.11% in the past week, with a monthly rise of 8.37% and a quarterly rise of 45.40%.
-The volatility ratio for the week is 2.35% while the volatility levels for the last 30 days are 3.26% for e.l.f.
-Beauty Inc. The simple moving average for the past 20 days is 5.50% for ELF’s stock, with a 59.66% simple moving average for the past 200 days.
+ELF’s stock has fallen by -3.91% in the past week, with a monthly rise of 9.07% and a quarterly rise of 46.39%.
+The volatility ratio for the week is 4.85% while the volatility levels for the last 30 days are 3.45% for e.l.f.
+Beauty Inc. The simple moving average for the last 20 days is -0.25% for ELF stock, with a simple moving average of 49.85% for the last 200 days.

 Analysts’ Opinion of ELF